 “Underdevelopment is not, as many people think, the scarcity or lack of development.
 Underdevelopment is a product of development, an inevitable result of colonial or neo-colonial economic exploitation, which continues to exert itself on diverse regions of the planet.” -Josué de Castro, in “Geopolitics of Hunger.”

-The British newspaper the Guardian recently accused British Minister of Commerce, Greg Hands, of meeting with Paulo Pedrosa, the Brasilian Minister of Mines and Energy, last March to advance the interests of the BP, Shell and Premier Oil petroleum corporations with measures that would weaken tax and environmental laws and local hiring policies.
+The British newspaper the Guardian recently accused British Minister of State in the Department for International Trade, Greg Hands, of meeting with Paulo Pedrosa, the Brasilian Minister of Mines and Energy, last March to advance the interests of the BP, Shell and Premier Oil petroleum corporations with measures that would weaken tax and environmental laws and local hiring policies.
 The accusation was based on a diplomatic telegram that was obtained and released by Greenpeace.

 A few months later, in August, the Temer government issued the so called “Trillion Real Decree”, (MP 795) which grants enormous and unjustifiable economic benefits to petroleum multinationals including, obviously, British corporations.
 Decree 795, together with other related decrees, brings the following benefits to foreign petroleum multinationals: